How to attract bats to your backyard

 Why do you no longer recommend the single chamber bat house?

 We found the larger houses with more chambers much more successful.
+Single chamber houses tend to be less thermally stable than multi-chamber houses.
 That doesn’t mean that a single-chamber house wouldn’t work but we feel that the larger houses provide more meaningful habitat to the bats.